ingig/code-narrator/docs/Configuration/code-narrator.config.js.md

 ```

 :::note
-Please note that any sensitive information in the config file should be replaced with ***** before sharing it with others.
+Please note that the actual file paths and URLs in the example configuration may not be valid for your specific project.
+Make sure to adjust them according to your project's structure and requirements.
 :::